kickstarter/ios-oss/README.md

 kind and considerate human beings who learn and grow from giving and receiving positive, constructive feedback.
 We reserve the right to delete or ban any behavior violating this base foundation of respect.

-## Documentation

-While we’re at it, why not share our docs?
-Check out the [native docs](https://github.com/kickstarter/native-docs) we have written so far for more documentation.

 ## License